zepedaj/soleil/docs/source/content/intro.rst

 * Soleil includes the built-in command line tool :mod:`solex` that automatically converts any soleil package into a fully fledged, extensible command line utility that plays nicely with the builtin
    :mod:`argparse` module.
         * Soleil configuration packages can also be added directly to :mod:`argparse` parsers as arguments that resolve to the object described by the loaded configuration.
-* CLI tools that take soleil configured objects as arguments inherit the ability to override any component of the package from the command line using Python syntax.
+* CLI tools that take soleil configured objects as arguments inherit the ability to override any component of the package from the command line using a subset of Python syntax.

 Soleil Pre-processor